uncas/Uncas.Automation/Readme.md

 # Automation scripts

+* Python script for running locally:
   * Running on Windows: run.cmd
   * Running on Mac: run.sh

+* Clasp folder: Google Apps script for deploying to apps script and running there:
+  * Overview: Generates HTML for an overview page of calendar, mail, and Trello tasks.

 ## TODO